 If haggling were an Olympic sport, the Indian people would be champions!
-Haggling is expected and encouraged in almost all of India’s marketplaces and smaller independently owned stores (though not, of course, in the malls and shopping centres).
+Haggling is expected and encouraged in almost all of India’s marketplaces and smaller independently owned stores (though not, of course, in the malls and shopping centers).
 Whilst haggling can be daunting the first time you do it, the thrill that you feel when you drive the price down and agree to a mutually satisfactory selling price can be completely addictive.
-Knowing how much you should pay can be tricky, but a good rule of thumb is to offer around half of the price the stall keeper initially proposes, then increase your offering until you are at around two thirds of that original value.
+Knowing how much you should pay can be tricky, but a good rule of thumb is to offer around half of the price the stall keeper initially proposes, then increase your offering until you are at around two-thirds of that original value.
 The best advice for haggling newbies is the keep your cool and take your time: you don’t have to rush into agreeing to purchase anything.
 I always like to think about what the maximum I am prepared to pay something is, and go in with that figure in mind, without ever going over it.
-Don’t let your resolve crumble, and don’t worry that you’re hurting the shopkeepers feelings: if the price you offer is too cheap, they won’t sell it to you.
+Don’t let your resolve crumble, and don’t worry that you’re hurting the shopkeepers’ feelings: if the price you offer is too cheap, they won’t sell it to you.

-If you’re planning on doing a lot of shopping when you’re travelling in India, particularly if you’re planning to increase your gold and jewellery collection, then you are advised to ensure that your travel insurance covers the theft or loss not only the value of the goods you bring to the country with you, but also the value of the goods you intend to buy and bring home.
+If you’re planning on doing a lot of shopping when you’re travelling in India, particularly if you’re planning to increase your gold and jewellery collection, then you are advised to ensure that your travel insurance covers the theft or loss not only the value of the goods you bring to the country with you but also the value of the goods you intend to buy and bring home.
 That way, if the worst happens, you aren’t left out of pocket.

-One of my favourite things to purchase when in India are the textiles.
-I love to touch and feel exotic fabrics, and I’m never disappointed with a wide variety of intricately decorated and embellished raw silk, cotton and organza available across the country.
+One of my favorite things to purchase when in India are the textiles.
+I love to touch and feel exotic fabrics, and I’m never disappointed with a wide variety of intricately decorated and embellished raw silk, cotton, and organza available across the country.
 From shawls to bedspreads, dresses to pillowcases, the range of textiles available is almost endless.
-In certain locations it is possible to see the pieces you buy being hand decorated and embellished, and the incredible depth and range of colour is truly breath taking.
-Luggage allowance is always a big problem for me when enjoying an Indian shopping trip, but if you can fit the size and weight in your suitcase then I heartily recommend that you purchase a beautifully decorated pure wool rug from one of he many rug vendors found on every market: I have one on each side of my bed back home, and they truly are a treat for the feet.
+In certain locations, it is possible to see the pieces you buy being hand decorated and embellished, and the incredible depth and range of color are truly breathtaking.
+Luggage allowance is always a big problem for me when enjoying an Indian shopping trip, but if you can fit the size and weight in your suitcase then I heartily recommend that you purchase a beautifully decorated pure wool rug from one of the many rug vendors found on every market: I have one on each side of my bed back home, and they truly are a treat for the feet.

-When you’re flung into the riot of colour and gold, and beautiful things, it can be very tempting to buy everything you see on your very first shopping trip.
+When you’re flung into the riot of color and gold, and beautiful things, it can be very tempting to buy everything you see on your very first shopping trip.
 After all, the prices are low, the styles are fabulous, and you’re in an exciting unfamiliar environment: all ideal conditions for a shop-a-holic.
-However the best advice is not to rush the experience, and instead to take your time.
+However, the best advice is not to rush the experience, and instead to take your time.
 You’re likely to see the same, or similar, items over and over during the length of your trip, so taking your time and looking at several different variations of the same thing will give you the chance to ensure you are getting both the best quality and the best price available: remember that if something seems too good to be true it probably is, so for certain items the cheapest possible price isn’t always the best, or right, item to buy.

 Photo Credit: Wikipedia